phanumat/Documentation/smartapp-developers-guide/preferences-and-settings.rst

 When using ``device.<name>`` inputs, the platform first looks up which Device Handler it is, then finds any devices of that type for that Location.
 The algorithm searches for a Device Handler in the following order:

 #.
-A Device Handler published by SmartThings that matches the name.
+A Device Handler published by PEA HiVE that matches the name.
 #.
 A Device Handler published by the current user that matches the name.

 If there are multiple Device Handlers with the same name, the first Device Handler found will be returned.